 The major symptom that all enterovirulent E. coli (EEC) produce in

 common is diarrhea; these organisms are the leading cause of bacterial

 gastroenteritis.
 However, the type of diarrhea (for example, bloody, chronic, or

 self-limiting) and the complications that may accompany the infections differ

-from each other.
-Similarities of symptoms have caused researchers and clinicians
+somewhat from each other.
+These symptoms have caused researchers and clinicians

-to arrange E. coli serotypes into groups according to their symptoms and common
+to arrange E. coli serotypes into groups according to their different symptoms and

 publications are read, there are 4 to 6 groups of E. coli that comprise

 all of the enterovirulent E. coli (EEC).
 Unfortunately, some investigators have more

 than one term for some members of the groups.
 The following is a summary of the